natir/blog/_posts/2018-10-06-binary-mapping-format.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 For people who did not work on long-read assembly, in long-read assembly for correction or assembly graph construction, we need to map the reads against each other.
 [Minimap2](https://github.com/lh3/minimap2) is a very good mapper used to find similar regions between long reads.
 Its output are PAF files (Pairwise Alignment Format) and are summarized on [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10).
-Roughly, it is a tsv file which stores, for each similar region found, (called before match): two reads names, reads length, begin and end positions of match, plus some other information.
+Roughly, it is a tsv file which stores, for each similar region found, (called before match): reads names, reads length, begin and end positions of match, plus some other information.

 This tweet creates some discussion, and a third solution was proposed:
 - using classical mapping against reference compression format